LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W07-D1-Objects.md

 ### Q and A

-- Sprint registration is open!
+- Registration is open for next term!
   [Upcoming classes](CS133JS-LN-W06-DX-NextSoftwareDevClasses.html) for the Software Development AAS degree program

 - Lab 5 on Arrays&mdash; any questions?
-  - Beta version due tomorrow (Tuesday).
+  - Code review due Tuesday.
   - Production version due Thursday.

+- Reading quiz due Thursday.
 - Does anyone have any other questions about anything?